 Peeling bark on lilacs doesn’t always indicate a problem.
 Some cultivars, such as ‘Copper Curls’ lilac, have ornamental peeling and curling bark.
 The irregular, bright orange curls are perfectly normal and part of what makes the tree interesting in winter.

 Probably the most serious problem to look for when lilac bark is coming off is the lilac borer moth.
-This 1-inch long moth looks like a wasp.
+This inch long (2.5 cm.) moth looks like a wasp.
 Its larva bores into the base of branches, causing severe damage.
-The bark becomes swollen, and eventually cracks and breaks away.
+The bark becomes swollen and eventually cracks and breaks away.
 Mild infestations can be treated with insecticide, but in severe cases, the tree should be removed.